nativescript-vue/nativescript-vue.org/content/docs/en/elements/components/list-view.md

 ## Using `<ListView>` with `v-for`

+`<ListView>` does not loop through list items as you would expect when using a [`v-for`](https://vuejs.org/v2/guide/list.html#Mapping-an-Array-to-Elements-with-v-for) loop.
+Instead `<ListView>` only creates the necessary views to display the currently visible items on the screen, and reuses the views that are already off-screen when scrolled.
+This concept is called _view recycling_ and is commonly used in mobile apps to improve performance.

-When you use `<ListView>` with [`v-for`](https://vuejs.org/v2/guide/list.html#Mapping-an-Array-to-Elements-with-v-for), you need to use the default `itemTap` event instead of attaching other event listeners.
-The `itemTap` event contains the index of the tapped item and the actual item from the list.
+This is important because **you can't rely on event listeners attached inside the `v-template`**.
+Instead, you need to use the `itemTap` event which contains the index of the tapped item and the actual item from the list.

 ```javascript
 onItemTap(event) {